 Swiss Ticket Tax

-Switzerland is looking to introduce a ticket tax on passengers departing from its territory on-board commercial flights to reduce the impact aviation has on climate change.
+Switzerland has decided to introduce a ticket tax on passengers departing from its territory on-board commercial flights to reduce the impact aviation has on climate change.

-The Swiss Ticket Tax (or Flugticketabgabe) is likely to come into force in January 2022.
+The Swiss Ticket Tax (or Flugticketabgabe) is likely to enter into force in January 2022.

 What is Swiss Ticket Tax?